Office of Academic and

 Knoxville, TN 37996-2011

 One of the more popular events during Engineers Day is the Quiz Bowl competition sponsored by Tau Beta Pi (the National Engineering Honor Society).
-The Quiz Bowl gives visiting students a chance to show how much they know about science and math topics by working in teams of four to complete a 30-minute written examination consisting of 60 to 70 multiple choice questions.
+The Quiz Bowl gives visiting students a chance to show how much they know about science and math topics by working in teams of four to complete a thirty-minute written examination consisting of sixty to seventy multiple choice questions.
 The four teams with the best scores advance to the semifinal round, and the contest concludes with the two top teams going head-to-head for the coveted Quiz Bowl Championship.

-A second team from Farragut High School comprised of Austin Staub and Keaton Noon was awarded a silver trophy for second place.
-For a complete listing of Quiz Bowl results, download the 2012 Quiz Bowl Results.
+The “We Are Farragut!” team from Farragut High School, comprised of Elliot Fang, Lily Gao, Wyatt Smithh, and Nalin Varma, was awarded a silver trophy for second place.
+For a complete listing of Quiz Bowl results, download the Quiz Bowl Competition Results.